mehulagg/gitlab/doc/user/gitlab_com/index.md

 ### IP blocks

-IP blocks can occur when GitLab.com receives unusual traffic from a single IP address that the system views as potentially malicious, based on rate limit settings.
+IP blocks can occur when GitLab.com receives unusual traffic from a single IP address that the system views as potentially malicious.
+This can be based on rate limit settings.
 After the unusual traffic ceases, the IP address is automatically released depending on the type of block, as described in a following section.